quinnanya/dlcl204/dlcl204syllabus.md

 * "The DSC and Mean Copyright Law", coming Tuesday from the Data-Sitters Club.
 Especially if you're working with e-books, this is for you.

-## Week 3 (September 28): Text acquisition
+## Week 3 (September 28): Text acquisition / Pathfinding
 Students will continue to work on text acquisition during week 3, and will prepare their assignment for the text acquisition phase.
 I'll be available throughout the week for troubleshooting help and advice.
+We'll take a look at some examples of DH text analysis projects.

 ## Week 4 (October 5): Enrichment
 Students will work on enriching the texts they acquired in the first phase, and will finish their text acquisition major assignment.